Triple Crown of Motorsport

-Graham Hill is the only driver to have completed the Triple Crown.
-19 drivers in motorsports history have competed in all three legs of the Triple Crown and have won at least one of the events.
-Juan Pablo Montoya and Fernando Alonso are the only active drivers to have won two of the three events, needing to win the 24 Hours of Le Mans and Indianapolis 500 respectively.
+Graham Hill is the only driver to have completed the Triple Crown by either its World Drivers' Championship or Monaco Grand Prix definition.
+Among currently active drivers Jacques Villeneuve and Juan-Pablo Montoya have won two of three events in one version of the crown, Villeneuve having won the 1995 Indianapolis 500 & 1997 World Drivers Championship and Montoya the 2000 Indianapolis 500 and 2003 Monaco Grand Prix.
+Fernando Alonso however is the only active driver to have won two of three events in both versions of the crown, having won the 2018 and 2019 24 Hours of Le Mans, the 2005 and 2006 World Drivers Championships, and the 2006 and 2007 editions of the Monaco Grand Prix.
+The Indianapolis 500 and Monaco Grand Prix themselves have been parts of the World Drivers Championship during various periods: the Indy 500 from 1950 to 1960, and the Monaco Grand Prix from 1950 to present.

+McLaren is the only racing team to have completed the Crown, along with several manufacturers whose equipment won the component races.
+Equivalent concepts also exist within specific disciplines of motor racing.

-Alternative definitions
+Other definitions

-Including F1 Drivers' Championship

-An earlier definition, as espoused by Triple Crown winner Graham Hill, and Jacques Villeneuve replaces the Monaco Grand Prix with the Formula One World Championship; Graham Hill is also the only driver to have accomplished this, winning the F1 Drivers' Title in 1962 and 1968.

 Endurance racing

-Triple Crown in endurance racing features Le Mans and has added the 24 Hours of Daytona and the 12 Hours of Sebring.
-This crown has been won by several drivers, namely A. J. Foyt, Hans Herrmann, Jackie Oliver, Al Holbert, Hurley Haywood, Mauro Baldi, Andy Wallace, Marco Werner and Timo Bernhard.
-Many drivers have come close to winning the crown with 2nd-place finishes in the third event, such as Ken Miles (who was famously denied the win by a technicality at the 1966 24 Hours of Le Mans), Mario Andretti (Le Mans 1995) and Allan McNish (Daytona 2012).
+The Triple Crown of endurance racing features Le Mans and has added the 24 Hours of Daytona and the 12 Hours of Sebring.
+This crown has been won by several drivers, namely Phil Hill, A. J. Foyt, Hans Herrmann, Jackie Oliver, Al Holbert, Hurley Haywood, Mauro Baldi, Andy Wallace, Marco Werner, Timo Bernhard and Nick Tandy.
+Many drivers have come close to winning the crown with second-place finishes in the third event, such as Ken Miles (1966 24 Hours of Le Mans), Mario Andretti (Le Mans 1995) and Allan McNish (Daytona 2012).

 IndyCar racing

 In the period of 1971–1989, Indy car racing contested their own Triple Crown.
 From 1971 to 1980 it consisted of the three 500-mile events on the calendar: the Indianapolis 500, Pocono 500, and California 500.
-Al Unser (1978) is the only driver to win all three in the same season.
 Ontario Motor Speedway was closed in 1980, and the California 500 was replaced with the Michigan 500.
 The triple crown continued through 1989, after which the Pocono race was discontinued.
 No driver won all three events during the 1980s.

-The IndyCar Triple Crown was revived in 2013, with the 1971–80 format of the Indianapolis 500 (in May), Pocono IndyCar 400 (in July), and the MAVTV 500 (in October, held at Fontana).
-A $1 million bonus prize is offered for any driver to win all three races.
+The IndyCar Triple Crown was revived in 2013, with the 1971–80 format of the Indianapolis 500 (in May), Pocono 500 (in July - 400 miles the first year), and the MAVTV 500 (in October, held at Fontana).
+A $1 million bonus prize was offered for any driver to win all three races.

 For 2014, Pocono returned to the 500-mile format, Fontana was moved to the season ending race in August and all three events awarded double championship points.
 Since the California 500's return under IndyCar sanction, it has been a night race.